 PiE dissertation title: Energy development and recovery in South Central Wyoming: soils, vegetation and productivity

-Positions after gradation: Assistant professor of nature resource management, New Mexico Highlands University in Las Vegas, NM
+Positions after graduation: Assistant professor of nature resource management, New Mexico Highlands University in Las Vegas, NM

 PiE dissertation title: The Impact of Wildland Fire and Fire Mitigation on Forest Carbon Storage

-Positions after gradation: Post-doctoral researcher, University of New Hampshire Earth Systems Research Center, Institute for the Study of Earth, Oceans and Space
+Positions after graduation: Post-doctoral researcher, University of New Hampshire Earth Systems Research Center, Institute for the Study of Earth, Oceans and Space

 Post-doc research: We are currently looking for a post-doctoral associate to focus on organic nitrogen use bymycorrhizal fungi and plants, primarily through use of stable isotope and radiocarbon techniques.
 Lab experience and familiarity with chemical extraction techniques will be considered a plus.
 Research areas include a new global change experiment in northern Minnesota, the Duke FACE study, and a project examining the biogeochemical consequences of shrub expansion in the Arctic.